annagustavsson/annagustavsson/README.md

-### Software developer with a passion for design, photography and sustainable fashion 🦖
+### Hi there.
+I'm Anna, a software developer with a passion for creating good design and unforgetable experiences 🦖
+## Top Skills: ##
+💻 Python
+💻 JavaScript
+💻 React.js
+💻 CSS

-M.Sc. student in Interactive Media Technology at KTH Royal Institute of Technology
+- 📚 I'm pursuing my M.Sc. degree in Interactive Media Technology, at KTH Royal Institute of Technology.
+(Graduation june 2022)
+- 🌱 I'm currently working on developing an online tech-porfolio.
+Using Typescript, React and SCSS.
 <!--
 **annagustavsson/annagustavsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.